Wai-Playground/waifcord/README.md

 ### 📝 Todo

-- Long Term Memory storage using Redis & Vector Search module. ❌
+- Long Term Memory storage using Redis & VSS module. ❌
 - Tool Usage ➖ In Testing/Disabled*
 - Character Memory ➖ In Testing
 - Better UI for actor and stage management

 ### Tools*
 Tools don't work well with multiple characters at the moment so it has been disabled.
-Might have to abandon the tool angle as I originally planned this to be have a multiple character feature instead of a multi agent one.
+Might have to abandon the tool angle as I originally planned this to be a roleplay focussed instead of a multi agentic one.

 ## Tips & Tricks